Delta Air says breach at tech firm may have exposed some customer data

 The incident began on Sept.
 26, 2017 and was found and resolved on Oct.
 12 last year, 7.ai said.

-Personal information related to passport, government identification, security and SkyMiles information was not impacted, Delta said.
+Personal information related to passport, government identification, security and SkyMiles information was not impacted, Delta said bit.ly/2H9SFcu.